DabbingWowDevs/SolutionY-Sonarr/README.md

 you can configure in the config folder, the filters are line-separated.

-[Please consider donating to the project that gives this project a purpose.](https://sonarr.tv/donate)
+[Please consider donating to the project that gives this project a purpose.](https://sonarr.tv/donate) ^^ begging for money in my repo after refusing to assist their users

 ### Quickstart